Adesanya beats Vettori to defend title at UFC 263 - News Break

 Vettori believed he won, Adesanya thought it was too close and the buildup to the rematch was contentious, including an off-the-rails news conference Thursday.

-Vettori (17-4-1), as he did in the first fight, had some success on the ground in the rematch after a couple of takedowns.
-Adesanya wriggled free and was effective with his feet, wearing out the Italian's front leg while dodging most of his big punches.
+Vettori (17-4-1), as he did in the first fight, had some success on the ground in the rematch after a couple of takedowns in front of a sold-out crowd.
+Adesanya wriggled free and was active with his feet, wearing out the Italian’s front leg while dodging most of his big punches.

-Adesanya snaked out of another takedown and continued to work over Vettori with his feet to defend his title.
+Adesanya snaked out of another takedown in the fifth round and continued to work over Vettori with his feet to defend his title.

+“Even when he stood up at the press conference, I sat down because I didn’t feel any threat,” Adesanya said.

 Figueiredo and Moreno fought in December, a draw that kept the title belt in Figueiredo’s corner and denied Moreno’s bid to become the UFC’s first Mexican-born champion.

-Like Adesanya and Vettori, the two flyweights verbally jabbed at each other in the fight’s lead-up, the intense Figueiredo doing his best to get under the skin of the happy-go-lucky Moreno.
+Like Adesanya and Vettori, the two flyweights verbally jabbed at each other in the fight’s lead-up, the intense Figueirdo doing his best to get under the skin of the happy-go-lucky Moreno.

 Moreno, the No. 1 flyweight contender, went after the Brazilian from the start in the rematch, stunning him with a big shot in the first round.
 He reversed a takedown in the second round and forced Figueiredo to submit with a choke 2 1/2 minutes into the third, sending roars echoing off the rafters.